Skip to content

 Adirondack Architectural Heritage

-Big Moose Lake’s rustic architecture is uniquely distinguished by its vertical, half-log construction.
-At a time when there were no sawmills in the vicinity, local builders developed this construction technique by which walls of pit-sawn logs were used for a building’s structure, exterior, and interior finishes.
-Here we will explore the work of Henry Covey, his son Earl, and the E. J. Martin family who all helped settle the lake by providing guide services for sportsmen, building inns and lodges, and constructing rustic camps for seasonal residents.
-Their building style creatively made use of readily available lumber with limited technology to create stunning architectural gems.
-The tour will include visits to the Big Moose Community Chapel, Covewood Lodge, Brown Gables, the Manse, and The Waldheim.
+Apart from its beautiful and scenic shorelines, Big Moose Lake’s celebrated rustic architecture is uniquely distinguished by its vertical, half-log construction.
+At a time when there were no sawmills in the vicinity, local builders developed this construction technique by which walls of pit-sawn logs were used not only for building structures, but also exterior and interior finishes.
+On this outing, we will explore the work of prolific builder Earl Covey, his father Henry, and the E. J. Martin family, all of whom constructed lodges for visitors, camps for seasonal residents, and structures supporting the area’s guiding services and visiting sportsmen.
+Their building style made creative use of readily available lumber with limited technology to create stunning architectural gems.
+The tour includes a visit to the Big Moose Community Chapel and its accompanying historic Manse, Covewood Lodge, The Waldheim, and a wonderfully inviting camp called Brown Gables.

-This tour is led by knowledgeable local guides and property-owners with commentary from AARCH Staff.
-The tour begins at 10 AM and ends around at 4 PM.
+This tour is led by several knowledgeable local guides and property owners and AARCH Educational Programs Director Nolan Cool.
+The tour begins at 10 AM and ends around 3:30 PM.

-Please note that this tour involves walking over and navigating some uneven terrain.
+Please note that this tour involves navigating some mildly uneven terrain.

 TOUR REGISTRATION INFORMATION